 J.D., Georgetown University Law Center

 Land-use Planning, Environmental Law, Property, Local Government, Supreme Court and the Environment, Constitutional Law, Urban Revitalization, Legal and Constitutional History

-- University of Florida: Joined College of Law in 2003 as Richard E. Nelson Chair in Local Governmental Law.
+- University of Florida: Richard E. Nelson Eminent Scholar Chair in Local Government (2019- ).
+Joined College of Law in 2003 as Richard E. Nelson Chair in Local Government Law.

 - University of Richmond: Professor of Law and History (1993-2003), Professor of Law (1990-2003), Associate Professor (1988-90), Visiting Professor (1987-88), State Council of Higher Education for Virginia Outstanding Faculty Award (2001), University Distinguished Educator Award (1992).